grajkamal9/laravel-demo/README.md

 - To Clear the cache. go to php container using ```docker exec -it php /bin/sh``` and execute the commands
   ```php artisan cache:clear```
   ```php artisan config:clear```
+- Import the database.sql file to your database accordingly
 - Go to http://localhost:8001 or any port you set to open laravel